Confirming Wave Turbulence Predictions in Rotating Turbulence: Abstract

 \section{Abstract}

 Though highly impacting our lives, rotating turbulent flows are not well understood.
-These anisotropic three-dimensional disordered flows are governed by different nonlinear processes, each of which can be dominant in a different range of parameters.
+These anisotropic three-dimensional fluctuating flows are governed by different nonlinear processes, each of which can be dominant in a different range of parameters.
 More than 20 years ago, Galtier used weak wave turbulence theory (WTT) to derive explicit predictions for the energy spectrum of rotating turbulence.
 The spectrum is an outcome of forward energy transfer by inertial waves, the linear modes of rotating fluid systems.
 This spectrum has not yet been observed in freely evolving flows.
 In this work, we show that the predicted WTT field does exist in steady rotating turbulence, alongside with the more energetic quasi two-dimensional turbulent field.
-By removing the 2D component from the steady state velocity field, we show that the remainder three-dimensional field consists of inertial waves and exactly obeys WTT predictions.
-Our analysis verifies the dependence of the energy spectrum on all four relevant parameters and provides limits, beyond which WTT predictions fail.
+By removing the 2D component from the steady state velocity field, we show that the residual three-dimensional field consists of inertial waves and obeys WTT predictions.
+Our analysis verifies the dependence of the energy spectrum on all four relevant parameters and provides limits within which WTT predictions hold.
 These results provide a solid basis for new theoretical and experimental works focused on the coexistence of the quasi 2D field and the inertial waves field and on their interactions.

 \paragraph{ Introduction} Rapid rotation has competing effects on turbulent flows.
-On the one hand, it excites and support the propagation of inertial waves, helical three-dimensional (3D) waves that are driven by Coriolis acceleration \cite{davidson2013turbulence, davidson2024dynamicsbook, alexakis2018cascades}.
-Thus, as a nonlinear wavy system, rotating turbulence might be govern by wave interactions, suggesting that WTT should describe the statistics of such flows.
+On the one hand, it excites and supports the propagation of inertial waves, helical three-dimensional (3D) waves that are driven by Coriolis acceleration \cite{davidson2013turbulence, davidson2024dynamicsbook, alexakis2018cascades}.
+Thus, as a nonlinear wave system, rotating turbulence might be governed by wave interactions, suggesting that WTT should describe the statistics of such flows.
+In particular, Galtier derived an explicit prediction for the anisotropic energy spectrum of rotating turbulence using WTT \cite{galtier2003weak}.